Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Server/readme.md

 If you are currently running nodemon with the command, mentioned above, `nodemon index`, the dummy data will be automatically added to your database, otherwise, you can simply run `node index` in your terminal.

-**IMPORTANT:** In order not to execute any testings in the database,make sure to comment out the bulk creation in `index.js`, from line 22 up to line 792.
+**IMPORTANT:** :exclamation: In order not to execute any testings in the database,make sure to comment out the bulk creation in `index.js`, from line 22 up to line 792.
 Make sure that you have have set:

 ```.sync({force: false})```